microsoft/semantic-kernel/docs/decisions/0025-planner-telemetry-enhancement.md

 ## Decision Drivers

 - The framework should be telemetry service agnostic.
-- Enabling and disabling specific telemetry items should require minimum effort, given an item can be turned on and off.

 - The following metrics should be emitted by SK:
   - Input token usage for prompt (Prompt)
     - Description: A prompt is the smallest unit that consumes tokens (`KernelFunctionFromPrompt`).